prettydiff/share-file-systems/readme.md

 1. Open your favorite modern browser to https://localhost
    * If this doesn't work make an exception in your local firewall for port 80, 443, or which ever port you specify.

+**Please note the install script requires use of `sudo` on Linux to install certificates and allow access to restricted ports.**

 ### Later builds
 * `share` will execute the application services from any file system location.
 * `share build` will rebuild the application from any file system location.